Published:Tuesday, October 27, 2020

 How You Can Shape Your City’s Budget

 Here are some ways to get involved.
-While Seattle’s first public hearing has passed us, residents will have another opportunity to share their priorities TODAY, October 27th at 5:30pm.
-Additionally, there will be opportunities for public comment in the morning session of each Select Budget Committee meeting.
+While both of Seattle’s budget public hearings have passed, residents regularly have the opportunity to share their priorities on Mondays at 2pm during the Council’s regular City Council meetings.
+Additionally, there are opportunities for public comment during Council committee meetings.
 For instructions on how to give comment and to register to give comment, visit this page.
 The signup form is available two hours before each session begins.
-If you are not able to provide public comment, you can always email all nine Councilmembers by sending your comments to email@example.com or contacting them individually.
+If you are not able to provide public comment, you can always email all nine Councilmembers by sending your comments to firstname.lastname@example.org or contacting them individually.
 If you don’t know who your Councilmembers are, you can find that information by typing your address here.

 City Councils and their budget processes vary all throughout the state.
 Some councils are full-time and have a team of analysts doing research, while others operate on a part-time basis and with limited resources.
 While this blog post examined Seattle’s budget process, we believe you can apply the same general tactics and techniques in your local town or city to shape your community’s priorities.
 To find more information on municipal budgets in others cities in Washington, make sure to visit Municipal Research and Services Center’s website here.